cheatham1/SoftwareBook/gettingstarted.md

 * If you want to have a quick look at the data, not investing too much time, you can use the **small virtual machine**, which contains 10% of the data.
 This takes about 15 minutes to download and setup.
 Read on.

 * If you want to invest more time, or are setting up a lab for students, then we recommend you use the **large virtual machine** which contains all the data.
 This takes 1-2 hours to download and setup.
-[Go to the Virtual Machine Book](https://cheatham1.gitbooks.io/atlasdatatools/content)
+[Go to the Virtual Machine Book](https://cheatham1.gitbooks.io/atlasdatatools/content).

+* If you are a student in a lab and the virtual machine is already setup for you, go straight to the next chapter [Take a look at the data](https://cheatham1.gitbooks.io/openatlasdatatools/content/take_a_look_at_the_data.html).

 * If you are a physicist, it is likely you already have ROOT installed, so you can download the [software](http://atlas-opendata.web.cern.ch/atlas-opendata/extendedanalysis/software.php) **and** [datasets](http://atlas-opendata.web.cern.ch/atlas-opendata/extendedanalysis/datasets.php) separately if you wish.